zahra4fact/IT_system_test/README.md

 ### Requirment
 1) Installing docker 20.10.14 to up
-2) altering Ip 127.0.0.1 in the host files to myserver.local following this directory /etc/hosts in linux OS or C:\Windows\System32\drivers\etc\hosts in windows OS such as below:
+2) Altering Ip 127.0.0.1 in the host files to myservice.local following this directory /etc/hosts in linux OS or C:\Windows\System32\drivers\etc\hosts in windows OS such as below:

 ```
 #localhost is used to configure the loopback interface